-Drum tuning can be quite daunting for any new drummer, and for many experienced drummers too.
-Don’t be ashamed of this!
-It takes a number of years for most drummers to develop the required understanding and hearing skills in order to tune drums unassisted.
-It’s really valuable to understand a little bit about the fundamental (F0) and overtones (F1) of a drum before attempting … [Read more...] about 5.
-Drum Tuning 101 – Back to Basics
+It’s true, drum tuning can be quite daunting for a new drummer.
+It takes a number of years for most drummers to develop the required understanding and hearing skills in order to tune drums without help.
+Many drummers, even those with lots of professional experience, find drum tuning a challenge, and find it difficult to understand what changes in the setup or tuning will … [Read more...] about How to Tune Drums?